FabLabUTFSM/WoodPulp-Filter---COVID-19/README.md

 ## Key Steps:
 - SEM Measurements, measure the porosity of the wood pulp sheets; it must be >0.1um
 - Particle counting measurement, measure filtering capacity of the material, the ideal scenario will be an N95 filtering capacity.
-- In case the material's porosity is bigger than 0.1um or the filtering capacity isn’t enough,  Arauco is going to modify their manufacturing process to get a tighter material, or we are going to test a Electrospinning machine.
+- In case the material's porosity is bigger than 0.1um or the filtering capacity isn’t enough, Arauco is going to modify their manufacturing process to get a tighter material, or we are going to test an Electrospinning machine.
 - Make the material hydrophobic.
 -Industrial production.

 ## Filter Development
 Wood pulp sheets have the following disadvantages:
 Hydrophilic, absorbs any liquid very fast so it could have a lower life expectancy and could absorb contaminated droplets, this can be controlled through design or modifying the material properties.
-Due to air flow, the user could inhale wood pulp fibers, we are adding wood pulp based fabrics to act as a filter.
+Due to air flow, the user could inhale wood pulp fibers, we are adding wood pulp-based fabrics to act as a filter.
 It’s relevant to point out that wood fibers aren’t toxic, you just can’t digest them.
 FDM 3D printed masks are slow to produce and have a porosity bigger than >0.1um, we are looking to develop the plastic parts of the mask through injection molding.